ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 </code-example>

-When you provide the service at the root level, Angular creates a single, shared instance of `HeroService` and injects into any class that asks for it.
+When you provide the service at the root level, Angular Classiccreates a single, shared instance of `HeroService` and injects into any class that asks for it.
-Registering the provider in the `@Injectable` metadata also allows Angular to optimize an application by removing the service if it isn't used.
+Registering the provider in the `@Injectable` metadata also allows Angular Classicto optimize an application by removing the service if it isn't used.

 <div class="alert is-helpful">